anshulLuhsna/MedFlow/README.md

 ## Solution

-MedFlow AI is an adaptive AI agent that:
+MedFlow AI is a proof-of-concept adaptive AI agent that demonstrates how forecasting, detection, and optimization can integrate into an adaptive loop.
+It:

 1. **Analyzes** current resource distribution across healthcare facilities
 2. **Predicts** future demand and potential shortages using time-series forecasting
 3. **Optimizes** resource allocation through mathematical optimization
-4. **Adapts** to decision-maker preferences through reinforcement learning from user interactions
+4. **Adapts** to decision-maker preferences through reinforcement-learning-inspired preference adaptation via hybrid feedback scoring
 5. **Explains** recommendations with clear, actionable reasoning

 ### Key Capabilities